carlescliment/light-news-bundle/README.md

 LightNewsBundle
 ================

-¿Another news/blog bundle?
-Yes!

-The intention of LightNewsBundle is to provide a lightweight bundle without dependencies to other heavy bundles like Sonata.
+This bundle provides a lightweight framework to handle news or blog posts without the need of installing other heavy bundles like sonata.
+The intention of LightNewsBundle is to allow developers adding their own logic without having to deal with the management of CRUD operations.

-LightNewsBundle works with Symfony 2.1 and works as a unit of work by itself.
+LightNewsBundle works with Symfony 2.1 and has almost no dependencies.

-You can use it in your blog or in the news section of your web application.

 ## Installation